Skip to main content

 Data Setting Binary

-OK button buttonSaves the data field settings and closes the dialog.
+OK button buttonSaves Data area settings and closes dialog.

-Cancel button buttonDiscards changes to the data field and closes the dialog.
+CANCEL button buttonDiscards Data area changes and closes dialog.

-The Data field and Editor areas are linked, so editing one automatically updates the other.
+Data area and Editor are linked: changing one reflects in the other.

 Security Setting

-Modify the message authentication settings for the CAN ID selected in Target ID List.
-By default, the settings from the Ch Setting tab are used, but you can override them per CAN ID.
+Lets you change message authentication settings for selected CAN ID in Target ID List.
+By default, channel-common settings from Ch Setting are used, but per-ID settings are also supported.

 Use Ch Setting: Checked